Pawlo77/Tensorflow-Keras/README.md

-# ml_with_keras
+# Maschine Learning Tour

-Repository holding homeworks and entire code from <a href="https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/">Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition</a>.
+Welcome to the **ml_with_keras** repository!
+This repository contains the homework assignments and complete code examples from the book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).

-All chapters have their own .ipynb file.
+Each chapter of the book has its own dedicated `.ipynb` file, allowing you to easily navigate and explore the code examples.

-<i>For clarity all .ipynb files were seperated from their outputs (images and saved models), it was however done without any changes in code - executing them from seperated folder my cause some errors.</i>
+To provide a clean and organized structure, the `.ipynb` files have been separated from their outputs, including images and saved models.
+This separation ensures better readability and reduces file size.
+However, please note that running the notebooks from the separated folder might result in errors due to missing outputs.